 Minister’s Volunteering Award for Outstanding Service

-Nominations for The Minister’s Volunteering Award for Outstanding Service are being called for to be presented to volunteers during National Volunteer Week.
+Nominations for The Minister’s Volunteering Award for Outstanding Service were called for to be presented to volunteers during National Volunteer Week.
 The award aims to recognise individuals or groups who make a significant contribution to others by volunteering in our schools and preschools.

-Recipients get a certificate personally signed by the Minister for Education, thanking them for their service.
+Recipients received a certificate personally signed by the Minister for Education, thanking them for their service.

 You can nominate your volunteer for an award anytime of the year.

 Volunteers were acknowledged with a small gift of appreciation from the department.
 Pens, notepads, keep-cups, calico bags and more were available free to schools, preschools and centres to pass on to their volunteers.
 Contact us at education.volunteers [at] sa.gov.au for more details.